 City Commission, during its June 8 meeting, accepted a motion to approve a property swap contract with Elevation Financial Group, LLC. that would result in the company’s headquarters moving to Winter Park.

-The contract, involving a .695-acre city-owned parcel at 631 N. New York Ave., was the result of a city request for partnership in a sale, or land swap, to fund the construction of a central maintenance facility for the Parks Department.
+The contract, involving a .695-acre city-owned parcel at 631 N. New York Ave. – also known as the Swoope Avenue Property – was the result of a city request for partnership in a sale, or land swap, to fund the construction of a central maintenance facility for the nearby golf course and cemetery.

 Adjacent property owners Elevation Financial Group, founded by Winter Park resident Chris King, and Seventh Gen Enterprises, LLC., owned by Winter Park resident Tom Saltmarsh, each submitted contract proposals that included new Class A office construction.

 The Saltmarsh proposal offered the appraised land value of $940,000, and utilized the acquired property for up to 4,000 square feet of construction near its two-story office building at 601 N. New York Ave.
 However, Elevation Financial proposed a land swap for a portion of their neighboring property, along with a $1 million payment to offset a net decrease in the value of the city’s property.
 The Elevation contract also includes a three-story, 14,000 square-foot headquarters to be built on the acquired property, by its existing office building at 507 N. New York Ave.